Sanjay1031/CapstoneProject/Design/DesignDoc.md

 U7.
 As a user, I want to be able to view an informative graph or chart that depicts my expenses for a certain time period.

 U8.
+As a user, I want to be able to create a new budget and then add a set target amount for a specified time period (day, week, month, and year).

+U9.
+As a user, I want to be able to update a budget's information if changes arise.

+U10.
 As a user, I want to be able to view whether I have achieved my budget goal for set time period.

-U9.
+U11.
 As a user, I want to be able to view the remaining balance in my budget after my expenses for specified time period.

 ## 4. Project Scope